 Scripts must be executable by the

-gpadmin user and reside in the same location on the coordinator or segment hosts.
+gpadmin user and reside in the same location on the master or segment hosts.

 The following command defines a web table that runs a script.
 The script runs on each segment host where a segment has output rows to process.